cosimopoccianti/Detecting_Digitally_Encoded_DNA_Trigger/README.md

 ## Acknowledgements

+- Poccianti et al., "Detecting Digitally Encoded DNA Triggers for Trojan Malware in Bio-Cyber Attacks".

-The dataset injection methods and the padding/dataset_loading functions are from Islam et al., "Using Deep Learning to Detect Digitally Encoded DNA Triggers for Trojan Malware in Bio-Cyber Attacks" (https://github.com/sibleeislam/trojan-malware-in-bio-cyber-attacks).
+- The dataset injection methods and the padding/dataset_loading functions are from Islam et al., "Using Deep Learning to Detect Digitally Encoded DNA Triggers for Trojan Malware in Bio-Cyber Attacks" (https://github.com/sibleeislam/trojan-malware-in-bio-cyber-attacks).